Commands (commands

 ignoreCase

-By default commands will match the user input in a case-sensitive manner.
-Having this flag set, for example, in a command named /dandy
+By default, commands match user input in a case-sensitive manner.
+When this flag is set, a command like /dandy

 targetedCommands